 - Employment in a position that is Unsuitable - any Employment involving the Participant generating their income or earnings directly from gambling work.
 For example, if the Participant works as a bookmaker or card dealer and keeps their 'winnings' as declared earnings, an Employment Outcome is not payable.
-However, an Outcome could still be payable where Employment is in a venue where legal gambling occurs (for example, working in a bar in a licensed venue with poker machines) but the Employment does not involve earnings derived from gambling - Employment that started before the Participant Commenced in TtW, except where a Significant Increase in Pre-existing Employment applies - Recurring Employment, except where the Participant has, and maintains, a Significant Increase in Income - concurrent or overlapping Outcomes - any other situation advised by the Department.
+However, an Outcome could still be payable where Employment is in a venue where legal gambling occurs (for example, working in a bar in a licensed venue with poker machines) but the Employment does not involve earnings derived from gambling - Employment that started before the Participant Commenced in TtW, except where a Significant Increase in Pre-existing Employment applies - Recurring Employment, except where the Participant has, and maintains, a Significant Increase in Income - concurrent or overlapping Outcomes - 12 Week Employment Outcome, 12 Week Hybrid Outcome or Education Outcome, where the Outcome Start Date occurs outside of the Participant's Period of Service - 12 Week Employment Outcome or a Sustainability Outcome, where the Participant is placed in Employment and the Participant ceases to receive their Income Support Payment due to reasons other than that employment (i.e. moves to Full-time Study, Overseas absence) - any other situation advised by the Department.

-Pre-existing Education is a Non-Payable Outcome unless it is the SEE Program or if part-time Preexisting Education increases to full-time.
+Pre-existing Education is a Non-Payable Outcome unless it is the SEE Program or if part-time Pre-existing Education increases to full-time.
 Refer to Pre-existing Education for further details.